-When applied to a probability density function plot (PDF, aka histogram or amplitude distribution), this will compute the exact Gaussian PDF trace given the RMS level of channel 1.
-This can be used to compare the actual probability distribution to a true Gaussian distribution.
+Computes the exact Gaussian PDF trace when provided with the RMS level of channel 1 and applied to a PDF (histogram or amplitude distribution).
+You can use this trace to compare the actual probability distribution to a true Gaussian distribution.

 14. Cumulative distribution

-When applied to a probability density function plot (PDF, aka histogram or amplitude distribution), the integration of the trace will compute and plot the cumulative distribution function instead of the probability density function.
-The cumulative distribution function is the fraction of samples less than the value, so this number will start at 0.0 and end to 1.0.
+When applied to a PDF, computes the integration of the trace and plots the cumulative distribution function.
+The cumulative distribution function is the fraction of samples less than the value, so this number will start at 0.0 and end at 1.0.

 15. Percent of time above G level

-The other half of the math equations feature is a set of calculators which are computed repeatedly while the test runs.
-You can define up to 32 calculations on the “Calc” tab in the test settings.
+The second feature of the math traces is a set of calculators that are computed repeatedly while the test runs.
+You can define up to 32 calculations on the “Calc” tab in the Test Settings.

-In addition to plotting the values, min and max limits may be defined for each calculator.
-When the calculation lies outside of the defined limits the test will abort.
-This allows for a wide variety of user-defined limits to be defined.
-The “High” limit applies always, while the “Low” limit does not apply while the test is ramping up, only while the test is running at level.
+Min and max limits may also be defined for each calculator.
+When the calculation lies outside of the defined limits, the test will abort.
+This option allows the user to define many different limits.
+The “High” limit always applies, while the “Low” limit does not apply during ramping up, only at level.